Mike Henry (voice actor)

 Michael Robert Henry (born November 7, 1965) is an American actor, comedian, writer, and producer.
-He is known for his work on the animated sitcom Family Guy, where he was a writer and producer, as well as the voice of Cleveland Brown (until 2021), Herbert, Bruce, Consuela, The Greased-Up Deaf Guy, among others.
-Henry is also known for co-creating and starring in the spin-off The Cleveland Show (2009–2013), for which he voiced Cleveland Brown and Rallo Tubbs, among others.
-He is also known for his recurring role as Dann in the television series The Orville.
+He is known for his work on Family Guy, where he was a writer, producer, and the voice actor of Cleveland Brown (until 2021), Herbert, Bruce, Consuela, the Greased-up Deaf Guy, and others.
+He co-created and starred in the spin-off The Cleveland Show (2009–13), for which he voiced the titular character and Rallo Tubbs, among others.
+He also had a recurring role as Dann in The Orville.

 Early life and education

 Henry was born in Pontiac, Michigan, on November 7, 1965, to artist parents and raised in Richmond, Virginia, with his younger brother Patrick.
 Their parents divorced when Henry was eight years old and the boys were primarily raised by their mother.
 He was awarded a scholarship and attended the nearby preparatory Collegiate School.
-Henry graduated from Washington and Lee University (1988) where he earned his B.A. in history and served as class president his sophomore-senior years.
+Henry graduated from Washington and Lee University (1988), where he earned his B.A. in history and served as class president his sophomore to senior years.
 Although interested in comedy, Henry never believed he could make a career of it so instead opted for more "business stuff".

 Career

 Early career

 At 24, after a brief career in advertising, Henry moved to California to pursue acting.
 There he began taking classes at the Groundlings Theater and performing stand-up comedy.
 After three years in Los Angeles, Henry returned to Virginia to shoot short comedy films that he wrote and acted in.
 During that time, Henry often acted in his brother Patrick's student films at the Rhode Island School of Design, where he was introduced to his brother's college roommate, Seth MacFarlane.
 Henry recalled in 2018, "We immediately hit it off and cracked each other up and kept in touch."

-Henry later moved to New York City where he acted in commercials, studied improvisation at the Upright Citizens Brigade Theater and wrote, produced, starred-in and co-directed (with his brother Patrick) comedy shorts for Lorne Michaels’ Burly Bear Network.
+Henry later moved to New York City, where he acted in commercials, studied improvisation at the Upright Citizens Brigade Theater and wrote, produced, starred in and co-directed (with his brother Patrick) comedy shorts for Lorne Michaels' Burly Bear Network.